 Ventilation holes provide airy feel

 For a more budget-friendly option, the LUCID Memory Foam Mattress Topper provides a firm yet comfortable surface to sleep on.
 It’s made from an open cell gel memory foam that allows air to pass through, and our testers liked that it felt airy and breathable (though it did feel slightly tacky to the touch).
-The topper has a more firm texture than other options we tested, making it a good choice for side sleepers or anyone who needs a more supportive mattress surface.
+The topper has a more firm texture than other options we tested, making it a good choice to go on beds for side sleepers, or for anyone who needs a more supportive mattress surface.